The D'Alembert System: An Introduction for Beginners

 There is no betting strategy out there that can guarantee winning.
 They instead allow players to plan out their wagers over a gameplay session.
 There is logic to how strategies can work and increase the amount of time you are playing, but these are ultimately games of chance.
 Randomness will always affect gameplay.

 Whether a system like D'Alembert is right for you should, therefore, come down to personal preference.
 The best way to test out a strategy is by applying it to a game with demo mode available.
 This free-play mode is available on most slots and virtual table games and allows you to wager with fake funds.
 You then have free rein to try any strategy without risking your real funds.
-Before using your real money, make sure a betting system suits your budget and playstyle and always play at licensed online casinos that are proven fair.
+Before using your real money, make sure a betting system suits your budget and playstyle, and always play at licensed online casinos that are proven fair.